 General Advice on Making Sea Fishing Rigs

-Swivels and hooks should be tied to line using the uni knot, as this is the simplest, strongest and most streamlined knot that can be tied with monofilament line.
-When it comes to attaching snoods to the rig body the trapped swivel method is the best method.
-This involves using crimps which are gently pressed in place on the rig body line.
+Swivels and hooks should be tied to the line using the uni knot, as this is the simplest, strongest and most streamlined knot that can be tied with monofilament line.
+When it comes to attaching snoods to the rig body the trapped swivel method is the most commonly used.
+This involves gently pressing crimps in place on the rig body line.
 Specialist crimping pliers should always be used as they are specifically designed for this job and using normal pliers runs the risk of damaging the line.
-Crimps should not be fitted to line less than 60lbs breaking strain as they can damage weaker lines.
-Most of the rigs featured on this website also have a sequin and power gum/neoprene stop knot on the hooklength.
-This is because impact with the water can sometimes force baits up the hooklength and away from the hook – a stop knot and sequin ensures that this will not happen, and the sequin also offers added attraction to fish (click here to read how to make stop knots with neoprene).
+As stated above crimps should not be fitted to line less than 60lbs breaking strain as they can damage weaker lines.
+Many rigs also feature a sequin and neoprene stop knot on the hooklength.
+This is because impact with the water can sometimes force baits up the hooklength and away from the hook – a stop knot and sequin ensure that this will not happen, and the sequin also offers added attraction to fish (click here to read how to make stop knots with neoprene).
 More information on other components and accessories which can be added to rigs can be found on the terminal tackle page on this website, while further information on hooks can be found on this page.